A Matter of Life and Death!

 The Director's Eulogy Statement

 Death is no laughing matter.
 In fact, it's absurd.
-Much like a friendship of my own, the story of these two holds a dear and sincere place in my life as the director and co-writer.
+Much like a friendship of my own, the story of these two holds a dear and sincere place in my life as the writer and director.
 Life is hard but so is death.
 How could anyone handle either one without a good friend?
 Til Life Do Us Part delves into a friendship that both life and death threaten to tear apart but could instead prove to be the glue that will keep them together.